SystemSpace/Compendium/compendium.rst

 Could you give a good breakdown of the job market?
   .9% primary sector, .2% secundary sector, 62% tertiary sector, and the other 36.9% action-packed other stuff (fighting etc.) These are estimates, I'm not allowed to give actual numbers.

+Can I become an assassin in LFE?
+  Sure, although it's a rare job.

 How does education work in LFE?
   There's schools for different past lives.
 If you have no past lives, you need to go to a different school type.

    Before 12 you just have default eduction that basically makes you get accustomed to the culture you're in.

+What is the first lesson we get in LFE?
+  Depends on the area, it won't be too different.

 What are the most important fields of science in LFE?
   I'd say programming, alternate species, intersystematical science, etc.